CianMRoche/AstroWiki/Compact objects/Compact objects - Questions.md

 	- GW signal from such sources currently unclear, but probably bursty
 - Primordial GWs (fluctuations near big bang)
 	- Analogous to CMB in that it is stochastic background on whole sky
-	- More likely to detect via [[Pulsar timing#Pulsar timing|PTAs]].
+	- More likely to detect via [[Pulsars#Pulsar timing|PTAs]].
 GW signal will be correlated across pulsar signals, but noise will not be.

 ## 46